4 min read

 Using a laser to treat your gum disease is an advanced technique that not all hygienists own.
-Jyssica has completed extra education to gain laser certification.
-This helps her patients enjoy a modern, more advanced standard of dental care.
+Jyssica has completed further education to gain laser certification.
+This extra knowledge helps her patients enjoy a modern, more sophisticated standard of dental care.

 A balance point is the ideal time frame that is specific for you to avoid relapsing.
 At these maintenance appointments, prevention is the key to staying stable.
 It is like hair growth.
 Everyone has a different hair growth schedule.
-The same goes with your periodontal conditions.
+The same goes for your periodontal conditions.